seanpm2001/Learn/List/GitHub/Linguist/Unsupported/README.md

 - [ ] Octave
 - [ ] OpenCL (recognizes as C)
 - [ ] Orwell
-- [ ] Perl6 (partially recognized, can be detected by Linguist, but cannot be searched, inside a repository with Perl6 source code, it willl be labeled as `other` but outside of a repository, it can be found in the language dropdown, and repository titlecard.
+- [ ] Perl6 (partially recognized, can be detected by Linguist, but cannot be searched, inside a repository with Perl6 source code, it will be labeled as `other` but outside of a repository, it can be found in the language dropdown, and repository titlecard.
 However, attempting to sort by the Perl6 language will just perform an `all repositories` search) (side note: Perl6 was renamed to Raku, but Perl6 still is recognized as a separate language by the GitHub linguist)
 - [ ] PostCSS (recognizes as CSS)
 - [ ] PowerFX (basically just a YAML format)
 - [ ] QueryByExample
 - [ ] SASL
 - [ ] SASS
+- [ ] Squeak! (basically just a JSON zip archive)
 - [ ] Scratch 1.x (basically just a JSON zip archive)
 - [ ] Scratch 2 (basically just a JSON zip archive)
 - [ ] Scratch 3 (basically just a JSON zip archive)